 30 Health Benefits of Yoga - Yoga benefits List

 If you’ve been doing yoga classes for a while now, we don’t have to convince you of the benefits of yoga.
 You’ve already experienced them for yourself.
 You’ve seen for yourself how regular yoga practice can increase strength, lower levels of stress hormones, and improve your quality of life.

 What you might not know, though, is why it works as well as it does.
 Yoga teachers have probably told you that it works by regulating the flow of prana, but what does that mean exactly?
 It's true, of course, but to your average practitioner, it's not exactly a scientific explanation.

 Now, if you’ve never tried a yoga class or even any yoga poses, you have never experienced the benefits of yoga for yourself.
 For you, hearing about how it helps to improve your prana means even less.
 You want to know how it helps with staying healthy and improves your mental health.

 That’s why we’ve created this article about the top 30 health benefits of yoga.
 We’re going to explain what the actual health benefits of regular yoga practice are in clear and straightforward terms.
 You’ll be surprised at the number of health-related topics that yoga covers.

 We’re not going to be talking about prana or chakras or anything like that – we’re just going to focus on plain and simple information to start you off.
 Over time, naturally, you’ll want to learn more about the different types of yoga, and the potential spiritual benefits of practicing it.
-A yoga teacher training is an option for deeper learning.
+Yoga teacher training is an option for deeper learning.

 For now, though, our aim is simple – we want to encourage you to get into the yoga studios or start an online learning program of yoga poses.
 Why?
 Because we’ve gained so much from practicing yoga ourselves.